zlzhao124/ERTCodingAssessment/README.md

 Assessment Javascript: file created is ```HTML_JSproblem.html```

-Assessment: Optimization: still in the process of thinking of a good way to code this up, but my ideas are written in ```OptimizationIdea.txt```
+Assessment: Optimization: still in the process of thinking of a good way to code this up, but my ideas are written in ```OptimizationIdea.txt```.
+Also, note that I also found some repositories with some code with approximation algroithms for 3D-Bin Packing, but I decided that because I only started thinking about this problem recently and won't have much time next week, I'll go with my own simpler solution.